junxit/us-congress-bills-117/metadata.md

 - 2022-04-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with an amendment in the nature of a substitute.
 With written report No. 117-99.
 - 2022-04-27 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters with an amendment in the nature of a substitute.
 With written report No. 117-99.
 - 2022-04-27 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 350.
+- 2022-05-26 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S2736-2737; text: CR S2736-2737)
+- 2022-05-26 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.